davidh83110/davidblog2016/_posts/2018-12-01-mongodb-introduction-upgrade.md

 ### This is the Configsvr replica set structure.
 ![Alt text](https://docs.mongodb.com/manual/_images/replica-set-primary-with-two-secondaries.bakedsvg.svg)

-In confinsvr replica set, the only difference is no Arbiter.
+In configsvr replica set, the only difference is no Arbiter.
 <br />
 <br />
 <br />